In this document, we will demonstrate the few steps to convert raw time-series data into a robust forecast using NumXL.

 Click the AirLine Icon on the NumXL toolbar.

-NumXL will prepare a table in you spreadsheet with model’s coefficient, goodness of fit and residual diagnosis routines.
+NumXL will prepare a table in your spreadsheet with the model’s coefficient, the goodness of fit, and residual diagnosis routines.
 Note: the values of the model are not optimal yet.

 2B: Model Calibration